Unveiling and Mitigating Bias in Large Language Model Recommendations: A Path to Fairness: Data Acquisition and Synthesis

 \subsection{Prompt Design}

 In this study, we investigate three distinct scenarios involving the recommendation of \textit{songs}, \textit{movies}, and \textit{books} tailored to individuals from diverse demographic and cultural backgrounds.
-Utilizing an LLM-based recommendation system, specifically, GPT-3.5 \cite{brown2020language} and Llama 3.1 8B \cite{meta_llama_3_1_8b, touvron2023llama}, we aim to uncover potential biases by incorporating relevant demographic (or cultural) information into the prompt generation process.
+Utilizing an LLM-based recommendation system, specifically, GPT-3.5 \cite{brown2020language} and Llama 3.1 8B \cite{meta_llama_3_1_8b}, we aim to uncover potential biases by incorporating relevant demographic (or cultural) information into the prompt generation process.
+We analyze demographic bias using established descriptors from prior work \cite{wan2023kelly}, and cultural bias using tailored descriptors derived from representative regions and their culturally salient identifiers for prompt construction.

-{\bf Demographic Information Descriptors}: The descriptors for demographic information are similar to those used by Wan et al. \cite{wan2023kelly}.
-We have employed their demographic descriptors, as detailed in Table \ref{tab:demo_feature_list}, to generate the prompts for our work on analyzing demographic bias.

-{\bf Cultural Information Descriptors}: For generating the descriptors for cultural bias analysis, we employed our own approach by first creating a list of regions and then asking ChatGPT to provide a list of the most prominent names for each region.
-We subsequently concatenated these names to compile our final list.
-The details are provided in Table \ref{tab:cultural_feature_list}.